|Topic index||Regional overview||Main tourist attractions||Selected hotels in Champagne|

 - Epernay: the "champagne capital", small town in the hills south of Reims, with many of the biggest champagne producers.
 Cellar tours, champagne tours.

-- Reims: one of the finest mediaeval cathedrals in France.
+- Reims: one of the finest medieval cathedrals in France.
 Once the kings of France were crowned here.
 Historic city centre.
 Basilique St. Rémi, Roman triumphal arch, Champagne cellar visits.

 - Lac du Der (52) . the biggest reservoir in Europe (48km²), built in 1967, this lake has become a particularly important area on the migration routes of water birds.
 The annual visits of flocks of cranes draw birdwatchers from all over Europe.
 See Birds in France